jakobjassmann/ecodes-dk-lidar/README.md

 Selection and computation of output variables: Urs Treier, Andràs Zlinszky and Jesper Moeslund.

+## Citation

+When using the code or data please cite:

+Assmann, Jakob J., Jesper E. Moeslund, Urs A. Treier and Signe Normand. *In prep*.
+EcoDes-DK15: High-resolution ecological descriptors of vegetation and terrain derived from Denmark’s national airborne laser scanning dataset.

 ## License
-Content in this repository is currently not avialalbe under any license.
-Please contact Jakob (j.assmann@bios.au.dk) if you would like to re-use or share any of the code in this repostiory.
+The code in this repository is freely available via a simplified BSD license.
+See [LICENSE.txt](license.txt) for the exact conditions.
+We highly encourage use and further development of the code provided.